sdirix/emf-cloud-website/README.md

 ## Quick start

 ### Prerequisites
+In case you use GitPod (see button above) to contribute to the website, you can skip the prerequisites section.

   * Get submodules `git submodule init && git submodule update`
   * Install Hugo.
 You can skip step 1, 2 & 3 when you already have brew installed properly